openNDS/openNDS/docs/source/config.rst

 Default: GatewayAddress (the IP of NDS)

-If set, this is the remote ip address of the FAS.
+If set, this is the remote IP address of the FAS.

 Typical Remote Shared Hosting Example (replace this with your own remote FAS IP):